HarryPaniccc/DnD/Session Notes/Session 73 - The Band of the Silver Arrow.md

 - The armoured Kronesguard that note the approach will need to be reasoned with to gain entrance to the camp: *Christoph* and *Oliver* are their names, and both are rangers
 - Caede and the prince will receive strange stares

 - [[Syr Emelia Richstrahd]] can be found sparring with her subordinates.
-They will be unarmoured and she will be 1v2ing two larger men.
-Her agility in combat is her advantage, she is actually quite short, but clearly very strong, and outmanoeuvres her opponents.
+They will be unarmored and she will be 1v2ing two larger men.
+Her agility in combat is her advantage, she is actually quite short, but clearly very strong, and outmaneuvers her opponents.
 She knocks one down and is then in a short moment of opening is forced into submission with a blade to her neck

 **What Emelia knows**
 - The Silver Arrow Battalion can be mobilized in two hours.
 They will be able to the Vanguard where they are needed